visca-ai/deeppavlov-agent/docs/source/built_in/connectors.rst

         "previous_services": ["list of the previous_services"]
     }}

-But you can imitate any skill type with this connector.
+But you can imitate any crg type with this connector.

 Writing your own connectors